 What started as a high school student’s idea to create a greenhouse for a retirement home in Bozeman evolved into a mobile classroom that visits local elementary schools that want gardens but can’t afford them.

 It took two years, roughly $25,000, and over 200 local partners to bring BOB to life in 2010.
-Seat frames were transformed into plant tables, solar panels replaced the roof, and herbs and vegetables were planted throughout.
+Seat frames were turned into plant tables, the roof was transformed to let in more light, and herbs and vegetables were planted throughout.

 Local high school students designed science lessons—connected to the district’s science curriculum—to teach elementary kids about photosynthesis and plant anatomy as they garden.
 In its first year running, BOB visited 2,000 students in every class in six Bozeman elementary schools.
 To date, BOB has served more than 10,000 kids.